sbodapati06/aspera-coe-srb/labs/onprem/aspera-faspio/lab2-faspio-and-mqmft/README.md

 <br>

 **Note:**<br>
-faspio lab1 is a pre-requirement. lab1 will takes care of faspio gateway setup, creation of the Agent Queue Managers between the regions. <br>
+**faspio lab1 is a pre-requirement. lab1 will takes care of faspio gateway setup, creation of the Agent Queue Managers (QMWDCD01, QMLDND01) between the regions.** <br>

 <br>